jupyterlab/extension-examples/README.md

     }
 ```

-Defining the custom widget `TutorialView`) is straight-forward as well:
+The custom widget `TutorialView` is straight-forward as well:

 ```typescript
 class TutorialView extends Widget {